A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 “You shouldn’t do things differently just because they’re different.
 They need to be… better.”

 What’s more, poor-quality work is a one-way street to losing millions of dollars.
 Even worse, people can get hurt and die from negligence.
+To point out though, high-quality work isn’t driven by bonuses and promotions.
+Rather, it’s baked into a company’s culture, where people fear becoming the weakest link.

-12. Business politics is kryptonite
+12. Business politics are kryptonite

 “I don’t spend my time pontificating about high-concept things; I spend my time solving engineering and manufacturing problems.”